AmitKumarDas/metac/examples/gctl/hello-world/README.md

-## Hello World K8s controller
+## Hello World kubernetes controller

-- This is a K8s controller that imports metac as library
+- This is a k8s controller that imports metac as library
-  - In other words, this uses inline hooks than webhooks
+  - This enables use of inline hooks instead of webhooks
-- Controller's K8s dependencies is configured in a config file
+- Controller's k8s resources are configured in a config file
   - Refer: config/config.yaml
 - Controller business logic is implemented in Go
   - Refer: cmd/main.go
-  - K8s is completely abstracted from this logic
+  - Kubernetes client libraries are completely abstracted from this logic
   - Logic is implemented in respective reconcile functions
     - A Pod gets created via sync inline hook
     - This Pod gets deleted via finalize inline hook
 - Docker image includes the binary as well as its config file
   - Refer: Dockerfile
 - Controller is deployed as a single StatefulSet
-  - No need of separate metac binary since metac is used as a library
+  - No need of separate metac binary since metac is imported as a library
   - Refer: helloworld-operator.yaml

 ### Steps